Evaluating Distributed Execution of Workloads: Architectures

 AIMES enables the execution of distributed applications on HPC and HTC systems.
 The architecture of AIMES has three main components: an Execution Manager, a pilot system (`RADICAL-Pilot'); and a resource information system named `Bundle' (Fig.~\ref{subfig:aimes-arch}).
 The Execution Manager collects information about workload requirements from the application layer (Fig.~\ref{subfig:aimes-arch}, 1) and both static and dynamic information about resource capabilities from Bundle (Fig.~\ref{subfig:aimes-arch}, 2).

-The Execution Manager integrates information and realizes an execution strategy based on user configurations and dedicated algorithms.
-Currently, users define the percentage of maximum concurrency with which the tasks of the workload should be executed and the percentage of available resources that should be used.
-Algorithms calculate the amount or resources and the time for which they have to be available, how to partition the resources across pilots, and how to distribute pilots across resources.
+The Execution Manager integrates information and realizes an execution strategy based on user configuration and dedicated algorithms.
+Currently, users define the percentage of maximum concurrency with which to execute the workload's tasks and the percentage of available resources that should be used.
+Algorithms calculate the amount of resources and the time for which they have to be available, how to partition the resources across pilots, and how to distribute pilots across resources.

-This decision process has been empirically tailored to minimize the $TTC$ of bag of tasks (BoT) and multi-stage BoT where subsets of the BoT's tasks have to be sequentially executed due to data dependences among tasks.
+This decision process has been empirically tailored to minimize the \(TTC\) of bag of tasks (BoT) and multi-stage BoT where subsets of the BoT's tasks have to be sequentially executed due to data dependences among tasks.
 The Execution Manager is designed to support the development of alternative decision strategies and optimization metrics.
 Thanks to a modular design, every decision of an execution strategy can be implemented independently and multiple decisions can be statically (and in the future dynamically) grouped into sequences on the basis of the decisions' interdependences and priority.

-The Execution Manager enacts executions strategies via RADICAL-Pilot (Fig.~\ref{subfig:aimes-arch}, 3).
+The Execution Manager enacts execution strategies via RADICAL-Pilot (Fig.~\ref{subfig:aimes-arch}, 3).
 A Pilot Manager describes, instantiates, and monitors pilots.
 Each pilot is submitted to the resource as a job and, once scheduled, executes a Pilot Agent.
 A Unit Manager translates application tasks into Compute Units, which it then schedules and executes on a Pilot Agent.
 RADICAL-Pilot uses an interoperability layer called RADICAL-SAGA to access the resources' batch systems (Fig.~\ref{subfig:aimes-arch}, 4).
 RADICAL-SAGA enables pilot submission and data staging over multiple interfaces.

 The use of a pilot system enables late binding of workloads to pilots.
 Late binding is the ability to utilize pilots dynamically, i.e., the workload is distributed onto pilots only when the pilots are effectively available.
 RADICAL-Pilot is capable of distributing the workload across pilots instantiated on diverse resources.
 This enables late binding to both pilots and resources: a workload is submitted to a specific resource only when a pilot on that resource is available.